hasindu2008/slow5tools/README.md

 - pipelining input, processing and output in *merge, get, etc.* (improved runtime upto 2X, please find the implementation [here](https://github.com/hasindu2008/slow5tools/tree/interleave_merge))
 - reading from stdin for *view*
-- binary releases for ARM64 processors on Linux
+- binary releases for ARM64 processors on Linux and for MacOS
-- binary releases for MacOS
+- any other useful features

-- any other features that are potentially useful to many
+To convert to and from ONT's upcoming POD5 format, you may use (project_blue_crab)[https://github.com/Psy-Fer/project_blue_crab].
+Once POD5 format and the associated POD5 C/C++ API reaches maturity/stability and adheres to C++11 standard, capabilities for POD5 <-> SLOW5 conversion will be added to slow5tools. slow5tools is adhering to C++11 standard for wider compatibility.

 ### Notes

 *slow5lib* from version 0.3.0 onwards has built in [StreamVByte](https://github.com/lemire/streamvbyte) compression support to enable even smaller file sizes, which is applied to the raw signal by default when producing BLOW5 files.  *zlib* compression is then applied by default to each record.
 If *zstd* is used instead of *zlib* on top of *StreamVByte*, it is similar to ONT's latest [vbz](https://github.com/nanoporetech/vbz_compression) compression.
 BLOW5 files compressed with *zstd+StreamVByte* are still significantly smaller than vbz compressed FAST5 files.

 ## Acknowledgement
 slow5tools uses [klib](https://github.com/attractivechaos/klib).
 Some code snippets have been taken from [Minimap2](https://github.com/lh3/minimap2) and [Samtools](http://samtools.sourceforge.net/).